Keyboard shortcuts

 Description

-Constructor for the Map class.
+Constructor for the unordered version of the Map class.
 Can optionally take initial mappings as arguments in the form of <key> <value> pairs.

 Usually, this constructor function should be invoked with the new macro, which takes care of creating the <&self> reference to the newly created object.